Omoikanee/Omoikanee/README.md

 - 👋 Hi, I’m @Omoikanee
-- 👀 I’m interested in Robotics, Philosophy, Content Creating/Comedy
+- 👀 I’m interested in AGI, Robotics, Philosophy, Content Creating, and Space
-- 🌱 I’m currently learning Robotics, Philosophy, Content Creating/Comedy
+- 🌱 I’m currently learningAGI, Robotics, Philosophy, Content Creating, and Space
-- 💞️ I’m looking to collaborate on Robotics, Philosophy, Content Creating/Comedy
+- 💞️ I’m looking to collaborate on AGI, Robotics, Philosophy, Content Creating, and Space
-- 📫 How to reach me Robotics, Philosophy, Content Creating/Comedy
+- 📫 How to reach me AGI, Robotics, Philosophy, Content Creating, and Space
 - love you lmao